 While both make use of technology to let customers order takeout from mobile or desktop platforms, that’s pretty much where the similarities end.

-Third-party apps – like Uber Eats, DoorDash, Foodora, Postmates, and Ritual – are aggregate platforms that provide hungry diners with a directory of restaurants open for takeout (delivery or pickup).
+Third-party takeout and delivery apps – like Uber Eats, DoorDash, Foodora, Postmates, and Ritual – are aggregate platforms that provide hungry diners with a directory of restaurants open for takeout (delivery or pickup).
 Venues are often organized by location or food type to help customers explore and place orders.

 Integrated payments on these platforms mean that you don’t have to validate or process customer payments.
 Everything is done through the app.
 Your restaurant receives an order, confirms it, enters the order into your POS, and gets the food and/or drink ready, to be picked up either by the customer or (more often) by a courier that works directly with the app.

-As the restaurant owner, you don’t have to manage any of these platforms, payments, or drivers – the third-party apps take care of everything but the food.
-You get convenience and volume with these apps, meaning 1) there’s less legwork to prepare for online ordering and 2) there are more eyes on the platform that can discover your restaurant.
+As the restaurant owner, you don’t have to manage any of these platforms, payments, or drivers – the third-party apps take care of everything but the food and food packaging.
+You get the convenience and volume of a built-in restaurant delivery service with these apps, meaning 1) there’s less legwork to prepare for online ordering, and 2) there are more eyes on the platform that can discover your restaurant.
 And you get weekly (or sometimes daily) payouts based on your orders from the third-party app – minus their cut, of course.

-And here is where we get into the biggest sticking point for third-party apps.
+And here is where we get into the biggest sticking point for third-party food delivery apps.
 Their fees.
-These apps have been known to charge anywhere from 10% to 30% of the total check to cover the costs of their couriers, platform, marketing, etc. and, well, to turn a profit.
+These apps have been known to charge anywhere from 10% to 30% of the total check to cover the costs of their couriers, platform, marketing, etc., and, well, to turn a profit.

 But the question remains: If you aren’t relying on third-party apps, what are your options for takeout and delivery?

 Direct Online Ordering